OHDSI/TheBookOfOhdsi/ExtractTransformLoad.md

 As more groups converted data to the CDM it became apparent that conventions needed to be specified.
 For example, what should the ETL do in a situation where a person record lacks a birth year?
 The goal of the CDM is to standardized healthcare data however if every group handles data specific scenarios differently it makes it more difficult to systematically use data across the network.

 The OHDSI community started documenting conventions to improve consistency across CDMs.
-These defined conventions, that the OHDSI community has agreed upon, can be found on the CDM Wiki[^cdmWikiUrl2].
-Each CDM table has its own set of conventions that can be referred to when designing an ETL.
+These defined conventions, that the OHDSI community has agreed upon, can be found on the CDM Wiki.[^cdmWikiUrl2] Each CDM table has its own set of conventions that can be referred to when designing an ETL.
 For example, persons are allowed to be missing a birth month or day, but if they lack a birth year the person should be dropped.
 In designing an ETL, refer to the conventions to help make certain design decisions that will be consistent with the community.

 While it will never be possible to document all possible data scenarios that exist and what to do when they occur, there is an OHDSI work group trying to document common scenarios.
 THEMIS[^themisUrl] is made up of individuals in the community who gather conventions, clarify them, share them with the community for comment, and then document finalized conventions in the CDM Wiki.
 Themis is an ancient Greek Titaness of divine order, fairness, law, natural law, and custom which seemed a good fit for this groups remit.
-When performing an ETL, if there is a scenario that you are unsure how to handle, THEMIS recommends that a question about the scenario is posed on the OHDSI Forums[^ohdsiForum].
-Most likely if you have a question, others in the community probably have it as well.
+When performing an ETL, if there is a scenario that you are unsure how to handle, THEMIS recommends that a question about the scenario is posed on the OHDSI Forums.[^ohdsiForum] Most likely if you have a question, others in the community probably have it as well.
 THEMIS uses these discussions, as well as work group meetings and face-to-face discussions, to help inform what other conventions need to be documented.

 [^cdmWikiUrl2]: https://github.com/OHDSI/CommonDataModel/wiki].
 [^themisUrl]: https://github.com/OHDSI/Themis